 Sure!
 Here we go…

-The Scrapbook Desk
+Dimensions for The Scrapbook Desk

 The scrapbook desk is 4 pieces: the three cabinets with drawers and the L-shaped counter top (it’s one big piece).
 The desk is made out of birch plywood and the counter top is laminate.
 The drawers on the left cabinet are 17″ wide.
 The top 2 drawers are 4.5″ tall and the bottom drawer is 10″ tall.
 The drawers in the middle and on the right cabinets are all 11″ wide by 4″ tall.
 All the drawers are 23″ deep.
 The middle cabinet also has a large, 24″ x 26″ open cabinet in the corner under the counter top.
 The L-shaped counter top– the “computer” side is 7 feet long and the “scrapbook” side is 7.5 feet long.
 Both sides are 31″ deep.

-The Paper Holders
+Dimensions for The Paper Holders

 21″ tall x 13.5″ wide x 13.5″ deep, with 19 shelves (20 slots for paper) and 0.75″ between each shelf